 |ROUTE ||ONSET ||PEAK ||DURATION |

 Contraindicated in: Hypersensitivity; Hypersensitivity to bromides (injection only); Angle-closure glaucoma; Acute hemorrhage; Tachycardia secondary to cardiac insufficiency or thyrotoxicosis.

-Use Cautiously in: OB/Geri: Geriatric patients, infants, and children (↑ risk of adverse reactions); Possible intestinal obstruction; Prostatic hyperplasia; Chronic renal, hepatic, pulmonary, or cardiac disease; OB: Pregnancy or lactation (safety not established; to minimize exposure to ...
+Use Cautiously in: OB/Geri: Geriatric patients, infants, and children (↑ risk of adverse reactions); Possible intestinal obstruction; Prostatic hyperplasia; Chronic renal, hepatic, pulmonary, or cardiac disease; OB: ...